 Profiles: Profile data is measured at the deepest spot in the main basin of the lake.
-At the profile site, temperature, dissolved oxygen, pH, conductivity and redox potential are measured at 0.5- 1.0 m intervals.
+At the profile site, temperature, dissolved oxygen, pH, conductivity and redox potential are measured at 0.5 - 1.0 m intervals.
 Additionally, Secchi depth is measured at the profile site and used to calculate the euphotic zone.
-On one visit per season, metals are collected at the profile site by hand grab from the surface and at some lakes, 1 m off bottom using a Kemmerer.
+For select lakes, metals are collected at the profile site by hand grab from the surface on one visit over the season.

 Composite samples: At 10-sites across the lake, water is collected from the euphotic zone and combined across sites into one composite sample.
 This water is collected for analysis of water chemistry, chlorophyll-a, nutrients and microcystin.
 Quality control (QC) data for total phosphorus was taken as a duplicate true split on one sampling date.
 ALMS uses the following accredited labs for analysis: Routine water chemistry and nutrients are analyzed by Maxxam Analytics, chlorophyll-a and metals are analyzed by Innotech Alberta, and microcystin is analyzed by the Alberta Centre for Toxicology (ACTF).
-In lakes where mercury samples are taken, they are analyzed by the Biogeochemical Analytical Service Laboratory (BASL).